eugenood/rantdit/README.md

 Under the hook, it uses a binary search tree, thus insertion and deletion only cost O(lg n).
 To retrieve the top rants, we simply have to transverse the BST, which is O(k) for getting k top rants.

-## Writing test
-Because of my recent tight schedule, I did not manage to complete writing the test :sweat_smile:.
-I would add it in as soon as my schedule is loosen.